 Melissa M. Lee is Assistant Professor of Politics and International Affairs in the Department of Politics and the Woodrow Wilson School for Public and International Affairs at Princeton University.

-Professor Lee's research and teaching interests bridge the subfields of international relations and comparative politics, with a specialization in sovereignty, state capacity, statebuilding, and political development.
+Professor Lee's research and teaching interests bridge the subfields of international relations and comparative politics, with a specialization in sovereignty, state capacity, statebuilding, and international intervention.
 Much of her current research is on sovereignty, broadly defined.
 She is also deeply interested in understanding how international actors promote or undermine state capacity in developing countries.
 Her research has been published or is forthcoming in the Journal of Politics, International Organization, World Development, and Governance.
 She is the 2016 recipient of the American Political Science Association's Helen Dwight Reid Award for best dissertation in the field of international relations, law, and politics.
 Her book, which explores how foreign subversion undermines state authority and promotes ungoverned space in developing countries, is forthcoming from Cornell University Press.

 She received her Ph.D. in Political Science from Stanford University and her B.A. in Political Science - International Relations from the University of California, San Diego.